veraison/community/GOVERNANCE.md

 * Changing the governance rules (this document) (super majority)
 * Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
 * Adding, archiving, or removing sub-projects (simple majority)
-* Utilizing Veraison/CNCF money for anything CNCF deems "not cheap and easy" (simple majority)
+* Utilizing Veraison/CCC money for anything CCC deems "not cheap and easy" (simple majority)

 New sub-projects should be created (or added) with a well defined mission and goals, and significant changes should be voted on by both the sub-project maintainers and the org maintainers.